 Cooking With Your Child

-articles Mar 05, 2020
+families Mar 05, 2020

 One of the things she spoke about was how to help children learn and develop in school and at home, in addition to their therapy sessions.
-She advised the audience to encourage children to help out, and to give them responsibilities.
+She advised the audience to encourage children to help and give them responsibilities.
 She felt very strongly about this particular idea.

 Exploring textures